torchlard/Notes/Java/tools/gradle.md

 ### api
 dependencies requried for compiling both modules and any modules depend on it

-### sourceCompatibility
-which version java source file treated as
+sourceCompatibility: which version java source file treated as
-### targetCompatibility
-min JVM version code should run on
+targetCompatibility: min JVM version code should run on

 ### quiet run
 ./gradlew -q run